danielcorin/blog/content/til/vercel/ai-open-source-models.md

 - ai
 - language_models
 ---

+*Edit (2024-07-21): Vercel has updated the [`ai` package](https://github.com/vercel/ai) to use different abstractions than the examples below.
+Consider reading [their docs](https://sdk.vercel.ai/docs/introduction) first before using the example below, which is out of date.*

 Vercel has a library called [`ai`](https://github.com/vercel/ai), that is useful for building language model chat applications.
 I used it to help build [Write Partner]({{< ref "projects/write-partner.md" >}})